-For mini-projects and dissertations, the assessors will be encouraged to give comments providing constructive feedback on the projects they marked.
+The assessors for the dissertations will be encouraged to give comments providing constructive feedback on the projects they marked.
 After being approved by the Chair of Examiners on behalf of the Examination Board, and after the final results have been released, this feedback will be passed on to students.

 You will also receive formative feedback on some non-examined work through comments on the problem sheets you complete for the classes accompanying lecture courses.
-You will receive further formative feedback during supervisions.
+You will receive further formative feedback during dissertation supervisions.

-14 Examiners for 2020-21
+14 Examiners for 2021-22

-The internal examiners are:

-Prof. Luc Nguyen (Chair),

-Prof. Robin Evans,

-Prof. Dominic Joyce,

-Prof. James Martin,

-Prof. Harald Oberhauser,

-Prof. Damian Rossler,

-Prof. Qian Wang.

-The external examiners are:

-Prof. Jim Griffin (UCL),
+The internal examiners are: Prof. Victor Flynn (Chair), Prof. Eamonn Gaffney, Prof. Dominic Joyce, Prof. Jason Lotay, Prof. James Martin, Prof. Dino Sejdinovic, Prof. Qian Wang.

-Prof. Richard Jozsa (University of Cambridge),

-Prof. James Robinson (University of Warwick).
+The external examiners are: Prof. Alan Champneys (University of Bristol), Prof. James Robinson (University of Warwick), Dr Dario Spanò (University of Warwick).